junrong98/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the taskList faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. App should not exit or shut down without user explicit command.
 5. App should display relevant information within 2 seconds after user enter command.
 6. The information stored should not change without user explicit command.